-To be considered, projects must have meaningful community impact and be ongoing or completed during the 2020 calendar year.
+To be considered, projects must have meaningful community impact and be ongoing or completed during the 2022 calendar year.

 “Every day, the museum’s stewardship mission brings us into contact with Oregon heroes — people who are doing amazing work to protect and preserve our ecosystems, landscapes, and cultures,” said Jon Erlandson, the museum’s executive director.
-“The Oregon Stewardship Award helps shine well-deserved light on that work.
+“The Oregon Stewardship Award helps shine well-deserved light on that work."

-Last year, the museum honored the Maxville Heritage Interpretive Center and its founder, Gwendolyn Trice, for Timber Culture, a traveling exhibit that tells an inclusive story of Oregon's multicultural logging industry and the communities that developed around it.
+In 2020, the museum honored the Maxville Heritage Interpretive Center and its founder, Gwendolyn Trice, for Timber Culture, a traveling exhibit that tells an inclusive story of Oregon's multicultural logging industry and the communities that developed around it.
 Read more.

 The 2019 award recognized Eastern Oregon’s Four Rivers Cultural Center for its Tradition Keepers Folklife Festival, a daylong public celebration of traditional arts and artists in eastern Oregon.
 Read more.